Desiree Akhavan: Activism

-Desiree Akhavan is an activist in advocating the LGBTQ culture in film industry.
+Desiree Akhavan is an activist in advocating for the LGBTQ community in the film industry.
 She recounted in an interview that when she pitched The Bisexual to networks in Los Angeles in 2015, she "was rejected everywhere.”
 She stated the rejection was “because Americans are terrified of female sexuality,” on Twitter.
-Her work has put the queer female stories forefront among the other male-lead stories, such as in her films The Miseducation of Cameron Post, The Bisexual, and Appropriate Behaviour.
+Her work focuses on queer female stories, such as her films The Miseducation of Cameron Post, The Bisexual, and Appropriate Behaviour.

-After doing well at Sundance, The Miseducation of Cameron Post had trouble finding a distributor, which Akhavan contributes to the evident sexism in the industry.
-“Very few women have won the Sundance award, and it’s not escaping me that the one film that’s about female sexuality, directed by a woman, is having a harder time getting out there,” she says.
+After doing well at Sundance, The Miseducation of Cameron Post had trouble finding a distributor, which Akhavan attributes to the evident sexism in the industry.
+"Very few women have won the Sundance award, and it’s not escaping me that the one film that’s about female sexuality, directed by a woman, is having a harder time getting out there," she says.
 "Things are changing in the industry, but female-driven stories, specifically sexually driven female stories, are very difficult.
-If there is sex in the film, it has to be a man’s pleasure.”
+If there is sex in the film, it has to be a man’s pleasure."

 Like many, Akhavan is calling for change in the film industry.
 "There’s clearly something toxic in this industry, a place where women are paid a quarter of what the men are paid for the exact same job.
 Clearly there’s something diseased here.
 And now maybe we’ll see that the work won’t suffer because of this, that it will become exciting and diverse and tell stories we haven’t heard before."

-When Akhavan was asked about the future of queer TV in her interview with Bazaar, she said, “There’s less of a separatist feeling the way we had at the time The L Word was being produced, so I think more queer subject matter is inching its way into mainstream television.”
+When Akhavan was asked about the future of queer TV in her interview with Bazaar, she said, "There’s less of a separatist feeling the way we had at the time The L Word was being produced, so I think more queer subject matter is inching its way into mainstream television."

 In June 2019, to mark the 50th anniversary of the Stonewall riots, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named her one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

 Personal life

-Akhavan identifies herself as a bisexual woman and a Brooklynite.
+Akhavan is bisexual.
 She often explores her bisexuality within her work.
-She has talked about how she and her family are from Iran, where it is illegal to be gay.
 She currently lives in Brooklyn, New York.
-She has a brother who is a pediatric urologist.